-In this article I’ll talk about the difference between a friend, manager, mentor, parent, and a professional life coach.
-All of them have enormous value in your life and all of them are necessary for you.
-Let’s look at why that’s important.
+Is there a difference between a friend, manager, mentor, parent, and coach?
+All of them have enormous value in your life, and all of them are necessary for you.
+Let’s look at why.

-Let’s talk about Friendship.
-Friends are a big part of your community and they are so very important.
-They’re wonderful to have fun with.
-You get play time through your friends.
-They make us laugh, and good friends are really great at listening and commiserating.
+Friends are your community and are very important.
+They’re lovely to have fun with.
+They make us laugh, and good friends are great at listening and commiserating.
 They listen to our complaints and dramatic stories and give us validation and sympathy.
-They are there for us to help us when we need it.
 We do the same for them.
-It is absolutely valuable, fun and necessary to have trusted friends.
+It is valuable, fun, and necessary to have trusted friends.
 If you are a friend of mine, I adore you.

-Next up, Managers.
-Your manager is someone who will set expectations for what they are asking you to do at work and together, you set your job’s goals.
+Your manager will set expectations for your work, and together, you set your job’s goals.
 Good managers will coach you too, but the coaching is always within the context of your work.
-You and they want to get the best of your work so that the company can thrive.
+They interact with you to help the company thrive.
 Managers won’t coach you on your personal life or your long term goals (like retirement, traveling, or buying a house).
 And of course, it’s difficult to talk to your manager about wanting to do a different job at another company or change career paths entirely.
-“Hi boss, I know I’m a good application developer, but I really really want to become a nurse.
+“Hi, boss, I know I’m a good application developer, but I want to become a nurse.
 Can you help me?”
 They might be willing to help, but they are probably not the best person to talk to about this.

-What about your colleagues?
 Just like you, your colleagues are there to get work done.
 You will work together to accomplish goals.
 Colleagues who are part of a high performing team will work together, rely on each other, and help each other.
 Even if conflicts come up it’s usually within the context of your work.
-Working through those conflicts at work help you achieve success.
+Working through those conflicts at work helps you achieve success.
 Of course, sometimes colleagues become friends too.
-This is a wonderful thing and can make work more fun.
+This is a beautiful thing and can make work more fun.

-Mentors: You might have a mentor or two at work too.
+I hope you have a mentor or two at work.
 This person will help guide you in your professional life.
-They can give you advice about how to do certain tasks, and can teach you a new skill.
+They can give you advice about how to do specific tasks and can teach you a new skill.
 Mentors are great at teaching you how to do something new that you haven’t done before.
-They also can be very good at giving advice.
-Advice from a mentor is often from their own perspective, based on what they have learned, and offers a specific action you can take.
+Advice from a mentor is from their perspective, based on what they have learned, and offers a specific action you can take.
 Many people will have more than one mentor at work.
 They will consult with each one for specific things.
-For example, I have one mentor that I will talk to about skills for managing a team, and another mentor to talk to about learning specific technical skills.
+For example, I have one mentor to talk to about skills for managing a team and another mentor to talk to about financial management.

-Parents and family members are there to help guide you and raise you.
+If you are lucky, your family is there to help guide you and support you.
 They teach you their perspective of right from wrong.
-They help you to build a work ethic when you’re growing up.
+They help you build a work ethic.
 Parents make you do your homework, your chores, and they are your original friends, advocates, community and mentors.
-If you’re lucky, which I am, your parents helped you learn how to live your life and become a reasonable adult.
-And now that you’re an adult they may still be there to offer advice and commiserate with you.
+If you’re lucky, your parents helped you learn how to live your life and become a reasonable adult.
+As adults, our family is often still there to offer advice.

 Let’s think about this within the context of playing basketball.
 It’s almost March, so there is a lot of basketball on the TV in our house (Go UCONN!).
-Anyway, if you are playing basketball your friend will encourage you during the game, and tell you you’re doing a great job.
-They will cheer you on, and take you out for a celebration after the game, whether you’ve won or lost.
-The team manager will be watching the metrics and results.
-The manager will analyze the metrics around the wins and the losses, and will focus their attention on the changes that need to be made to earn the next win.
+Anyway, if you are playing basketball, your friend will encourage you during the game and tell you you’re doing a great job.
+They will cheer you on and take you out for a celebration after the game, whether you’ve won or lost.
+The team manager will analyze the metrics around the wins and the losses and will focus their attention on the changes needed to earn the next win.
 Those changes may or may not involve a focus on you specifically.
-You team-mates (colleagues) will communicate with you directly about your game performance.
+Your team-mates (colleagues) will communicate with you directly about your game performance.
 They will work with you during the game and call out whether they’re ready to catch a pass or take a shot.
-Your mentors will work with you on improving your dribbling skills, or improving how you communicate with your team members, or help you learn the rules of the game.
-Your parents will show up at every game with full team gear on and cheer you on at all costs.
-They might get mad at the manager if you end up getting benched because someone else has better metrics than you do.
+Your mentors will work with you on improving your dribbling skills or improving how you communicate with your team members or help you learn the rules of the game.
+Your parents will show up at every game with full team gear and cheer you on at all costs.
+They might get mad at the manager if you get benched because someone else has better metrics than you.

-I am able to have zero outside agenda, and focus all of my time and attention on helping the other person see what they want.
+I can have zero outside agenda and focus all my time and attention on helping the other person see what they want.
 I help them get there.
 Sometimes it takes a little tough love.
-I ask people to dig deep and truly see what they are capable of.
-That can be scary and often people are skeptical.
-I hold space for that and simply lift them up to where they can see the path forward for themselves, and I never judge them.
+I ask people to dig deep and truly see their capabilities.
+That can be scary, and often people are skeptical.
+I hold space for that and lift them up to where they can see the path forward for themselves, and I never judge.
 No matter what.

-In addition to being a coach for some people, I am also a friend, manager, colleague, mentor, and daughter to others.
-I am able to apply some of my coaching skills there too, however, I always need to keep the context in mind.
+In addition to being a coach, I am also a friend, manager, colleague, mentor, wife, mother, sister, and daughter.
+I am able to apply some of my coaching skills there too.
+However, I always need to keep the context in mind.
 At work, I need to care about both the person and the results.
 As a friend, I want to create fun and support.
-As a mentor, I can teach specific skills, and as a wife, mother, sister, and daughter I show up as a supportive family member and I won’t ever do anything that could risk the relationship. (at least not intentionally)
+As a mentor, I can teach specific skills, and as a wife, mother, sister, and daughter, I show up as a supportive family member, and I won’t ever do anything that could risk the relationship. (at least not intentionally)

-So if you are struggling because you are overworking.
-You are burnt out.
-You feel like you need a change and you’re stuck not knowing what to do, it may be very valuable for you to hire a coach.
+So if you are struggling because you have things to say, but don’t have anyone you are comfortable saying them to.
+If you are are burnt out.
+If you feel like you need a change and you’re stuck not knowing what to do, it may be very valuable for you to hire a coach.